chase-moskal/shopify-shepherd/readme.md

       collections,
     } = await shopify.fetch_everything()
     ```
-    - this is a simple convenience function for no-nonsense folk who want a simple one-push button
+    - this is a convenience function for no-nonsense folks
-    - all fully typed -- you are welcome

 <br/>

-## 📜 shepherd pagination
+## 📜 shepherd's genius-tier pagination

 1. 📄 **understanding shopify's pagination model**
     - shopify supports the kind of pagination that is good for a *"load more" or "next page"* button (or the on-scroll kind)